-Students require regular access to a computer with a reliable broadband / internet connection in order to participate in webinars, download learning materials, watch recorded webinars and submit assignments.
-A headset with microphone will be required for participation in webinars and online tutorials.
+- Students will require regular access to a computer with a broadband Internet connection in order to participate in webinars, download learning materials, watch recorded webinars and submit assignments.
+A headset with microphone will be required for participation in webinars and on-line tutorials

 How To Apply

 Application for the course is through our online application form.